opengisch/QField-docs/documentation/how-to/basemaps.en.md

 ## Configure a web service as base map
 :material-desktop-mac:{ .device-icon } Desktop preparation

-In QGIS with the plugin QFieldSync, set the base map to the "Project Configuration"
+In QGIS with the plugin QFieldSync, set the base map to the *"*Project Configuration*.

 !![basemap configuration](../assets/images/qfield-sync_basemap.png)